DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 This chart also defines a custom PodSecurityPolicy which can be used to finely control the permissions/capabilities needed to deploy this chart.

-A cluster administrator can create the custom PodSecurityPolicy and the ClusterRole by applying the following descriptors files in the appropriate namespace:
+A cluster administrator can create the custom PodSecurityPolicy and the ClusterRole by applying the following descriptor files in the appropriate namespace:
 * Custom PodSecurityPolicy definition:

 ```yaml